hodefoting/mrg/README.md

-MicroRaptor Gui
+microraptor gui
 ===============

 Immediate UI framework with cairo.
+Also an attempt at a minimal usable graphical user environment built from this, including: a shell/host for client programs, a terminal emulator, file browser and text editor written using the library.

 Features:
   cairos drawing/transformation API